"The Internet has been a boon and a curse for teenagers." -J.K. Rowling

 How can we help students and teachers overcome this challenge?
 It is important to build relationships with content area teachers so you can advocate for enough time for students to learn how to effectively search for and select quality sources.
 Learners must discover that research is more than finding a sentence in an article; it's the critical thinking to evaluate the tenor and thesis of the article.

 One way to get students started building these skills is through a project collecting and curating resources for an upcoming unit of study.
 Lessons could focus on reading and evaluating sources for germane content, authenticity, currency, and accuracy, and students could apply their learning by selecting sources for a topic within the unit of study.
-See my lesson plan on Thinking Critically about Digital Resource Selection for details on how you can implement this project.
+See my lesson plan on

 With this experience of evaluating sources under their belts, students will be more prepared to dive into a full research project.
 I find that scaffolding the source selection process here can help guide students to success.
 When possible, I begin the first day of research by restricting their search to a database, which keeps them from drowning in source choices.
 Once learners begin to find articles, we stop and talk about narrowing the search with the goal that by the end of our time together, they will have one or two really useful sources.
 When they come back the second day, we branch out.
 The teacher will have talked about subtopics, so I reiterate the power of quality search terms, before letting learners loose to search the Internet.